 Established on January 15, 2013, it was launched by the First Metro Investment Corporation (FMIC), a wholly-owned subsidiary of the Metrobank Group.
 The First Metro Asset Management, Inc., a company which also sells mutual funds, is its fund manager and principal distributor.

 Like mutual funds, UITFs, Personal Equity and Retirement Account (PERA) and variable universal life (VUL), it holds a basket of shares of companies.
 The difference is that you have to deal and subscribe to the investment funds directly from mutual fund companies, trust companies offering UITFs and PERA, and insurance companies offering VUL.
-With FMETF, the only way to invest is by buying its stocks on the Philippine Stock Exchange.
-In short, it is a fund whose shares are being traded on the stock market.

 Investment goal of FMETF